PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 2. Each member shall maintain a copy of the Corporation's current Operating Procedures and comply with the requirements set forth therein.

 Sec.
-3. All members shall comply with the Constitution and By‑Laws and promptly pay dues and other charges.
+3. All members shall comply with the Constitution and By‑Laws and promptly pay fees and other charges.

 Sec.
 1. Any natural person made a party to or involved in any litigation (which term shall include any actual or threatened civil, criminal or administrative action, arbitration proceeding, claim, suit, proceeding or appeals therefrom) by reason of the fact that the person at any time was or is a Director, officer or employee of the Corporation, or by reason of the fact that, at the request of the Board of Directors, the person served or is serving as a representative of the Corporation to any other corporation, not for profit corporation, trade association or other entity shall (to the fullest extent permitted by law) be indemnified by the Corporation against all liabilities and all expenses reasonably incurred by that person arising out of or in connection with such litigation, except in relation to matters as to which (a) it shall be finally adjudged in such litigation that such person breached a duty to the Corporation, (b) such person failed to act in good faith for a purpose which was reasonably believed to be in the best interests of the Corporation or (c) in the case of criminal litigation, where such person is convicted, such person had reasonable cause to believe that the conduct was unlawful.